Are you relocating to the UK?

 If there is any risk that your employer or your clients are not widely known in the UK, ensure you have a few words of explanation around their activities and scale.
 The reason for this is that employers need reassurance about the transferability of experience and this is more likely if they have more information.

-Also amend your CV and LinkedIn to make it clear that you have left your last employer (and therefore of course actively job seeking and available for work immediately).
-If you are on leave or serving out your notice you should consider adding an “end date” otherwise there is a risk of confusion.
+If relevant amend your CV and LinkedIn to make it clear that you have left your last employer (and therefore of course actively job seeking and available for work immediately).

 Job search tips: 4.
 Qualifications